vy538/idea-generator/README.md

 ## User Flow

+## User Flow

 1. User visits the website on desktop, tablet, or mobile device
 2. Main page displays a slot machine interface with five category slots
 3. User can log in using Google authentication
 4. User clicks "Generate" to spin for new random ideas
-5. User can switch between English and Chinese
+5. User can switch between English and Traditional Chinese
 6. Gallery page showcases illustrations with generated idea tags
 7. Enlarged view available for illustrations in the gallery on all devices
 8. Mobile users can access navigation options via a hamburger menu